nix-community/nixos-anywhere/docs/quickstart.md

   performed
 - A disk configuration containing details of the file system that will be created on the new server.
-- A target machine, reachable via SSH, with your SSH public key deployed and and the privilege to either login directly as root or to use password-less sudo.
+- A target machine, reachable via SSH, with your SSH public key deployed and the privilege to either login directly as root or to use password-less sudo.

 **nixos-anywhere** doesn’t need to be installed.
 You can run it directly from [Numtide's repository on Github.](https://github.com/nix-community/nixos-anywhere)